 Featuring the 2007's V6 premium coupe as its base, the Mustang Heat Edition added a distinctive black stripe, hood scoop and rear wing as well as some special badging.
 Only an estimated 279 of the Head Edition package were produced.
 The Heat edition was an official Ford-sanctioned Mustang.

-Fetching high prices at auctions due to its extremely rare nature is the Saleen SC Mustang.
+The Saleen SC Mustang fetches high prices at auctions due to its rarity and performance.
 Only a total of 28 were released from 1990 to 1993.
-The Saleen SC Mustang showed how much potential the Fox body platform had to offer producing 304 horsepower with a sporting refined handling.
+The Saleen SC Mustang showed how much potential the Fox-body platform had to offer, and produced 304 horsepower while maintaining a refined handling feel.

 The SMS 302 Mustang is based off the 2011 Mustang GT and is capable of producing over 440 horsepower with an option of adding a supercharger on top of that.
 Other upgrades included an aggressive new body kit, new springs, front struts, rear shocks and linkages, and upgraded brakes.

 Although most beadlock wheels seen on the street only imitate the functional version, there are benefits to having beadlock wheels, especially in off-roading or racing applications.
 What are beadlock wheels, you ask?
 Great question!
 Beadlock wheels secure the bead of a tire to the wheel to lock it in place.
 While friction and air pressure typically keep the tire properly aligned with the wheel, beadlocks attach to the bead of the tire in order to prevent the bead from separating, basically “locking” the tire in place.

 First seen in 1966 and available only from dealers in the Colorado area was the High Country Mustang.
 It was speculated that the High Country Mustang was created to rejuvenate interest in the Mustang in the Colorado region.
 This special Mustang lasted until 1968.